bitcoin/bitcoin/doc/README.md

 ### Windows

-Unpack the files into a directory, and then run
+Unpack the files into a directory, and then run:

 - `bitcoin-qt.exe`